Component shortcodes

 Section titled "Important gotcha: templating in children"You may be rushing to try slotted components in your markdown:

-{% slottedComponent 'FancyBackground.jsx|vue|svelte' %}
+{% island 'FancyBackground.jsx|vue|svelte' %}

 ### Why I love markdown